opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 <u>**Data science Learning Objectives:**</u>

-1. Importing data from a PDF (`pdftools`).
+1. Importing data from a PDF (`pdftools`)
-2. Subsetting and filtering data (`dplyr`).
+2. Subsetting and filtering data (`dplyr`)
-3. Working with character strings (`stringr`).
+3. Working with character strings (`stringr`)
-4. Reshaping data into different formats (`tidyr`).
+4. Reshaping data into different formats (`tidyr`)
 5. Applying functions to all columns of a tibble (`purrr`)
-6. Creating data visualizations (`ggplot2`) with labels (`ggrepel`).
+6. Creating data visualizations (`ggplot2`) with labels (`ggrepel`)
-7. Combining multiple plots (`cowplot` and `patchwork`).
+7. Combining multiple plots (`cowplot` and `patchwork`)

 <u>**Statistical Learning Objectives:**</u>

-1. Familiarity with the use of Quantile-Quantile plots to assess normality.
+1. Familiarity with the use of Quantile-Quantile plots to assess normality
-2. Define and understand the utility of alpha and the p value.
+2. Define and understand the utility of alpha and the p value
-3. Describe the difference between nonparametric and parametric tests.
+3. Describe the difference between nonparametric and parametric tests
-4. Be able to identify paired data.
+4. Be able to identify paired data
-5. Implementation of a paired *t*-test.
+5. Implementation of a paired *t*-test
-6. Interpretation of a paired *t*-test.
+6. Interpretation of a paired *t*-test
-7. Implementation of a Wilcoxon signed-rank test.
+7. Implementation of a Wilcoxon signed-rank test
-8. Interpretation of a Wilcoxon signed-rank test.
+8. Interpretation of a Wilcoxon signed-rank test
-9. Understanding of the need for multiple testing correction.
+9. Understanding of the need for multiple testing correction

 ### Analysis